Recklessness (law): R v G and another [2003] UKHL 50

 Two boys, aged 11 and 12 years, were camping without their parents' permission when they entered the back yard of a shop in the early hours of the morning.
 Lighting some newspapers they found in the yard, they left, with the papers still burning.
 The newspapers set fire to nearby rubbish bins standing against the shop wall, where it spread up the wall and on to the roof of the shop.
 Approximately £1m damage was caused.
 The children argued they expected the fire to burn itself out and said they gave no thought to the risk of its spreading.
 When their appeal reached the House of Lords, Lord Bingham saw the need to modify Lord Diplock's definition to take account of the defence of infancy, which contains the concept of "mischievous discretion".
 This rule requires the court to consider the extent to which children of eight or more years are able to understand the difference between "right" and "wrong".
 The Diplock test of "obviousness" might operate unfairly for 11- and 12-year-old boys if they were held to the same standard as reasonable adults.
 Bingham stated that a person acts 'recklessly' with respect to:

 He expressly brings the test back to a subjectivity in that an accused is to be judged on the basis of their age, experience and understanding rather than on the standard of a hypothetical reasonable person who might have better knowledge and understanding.
 Nevertheless, the test remains hybrid because the credibility of the accused's denial of knowledge and understanding will always be judged against an objective standard of what you would expect a person of the same general age and abilities as the accused to have known.

 In Booth v Crown Prosecution Service (2006) All ER (D) 225 (Jan), the Divisional Court upheld a pedestrian's conviction on a charge under the Criminal Damage Act 1971 that, by rashly dashing into the road, he recklessly damaged the vehicle that hit him.
-This shows that likely main priority of pedestrians being their own safety under the Highway code's near-universal right of way to road vehicles, does not always supersede the duty to make other considerations, such as damage to a road vehicle.
+This shows that the likely main priority of pedestrians being their own safety under the Highway code's near-universal right of way to road vehicles in the carriageway does not always supersede the duty to make other considerations, such as damage to a road vehicle.